 Oscar Villalon is the managing editor at the San Francisco literary journal ZYZZYVA.
 His writing has been published in the Virginia Quarterly Review, The Believer, the Daily Beast, NPR.org, the Rumpus, and other publications.
 A contributing editor to Lit Hub, he is a former board member of the National Book Critics Circle and the former book editor at the San Francisco Chronicle.

-Ayelet Waldman is the author of A Really Good Day: How Microdosing Made a Mega Difference in My Mood, My Marriage, and My Life, the novels Love and Treasure, Red Hook Road, Love and Other Impossible Pursuits, and Daughter’s Keeper, as well as of the essay collection Bad Mother: A Chronicle of Maternal Crimes, Minor Calamities, and Occasional Moments of Grace and the Mommy-Track Mystery series.
-She is the editor of Inside This Place, Not of It: Narratives from Women’s Prisons and of the forthcoming Kingdom of Olives and Ash: Writers Confront the Occupation.
-She was a Federal public defender and an adjunct professor at the UC Berkeley law school where she developed and taught a course on the legal implications of the War on Drugs.
+Ayelet Waldman is the author of A Really Good Day: How Microdosing Made a Mega Difference in My Mood, My Marriage, and My Life, the novels Love and Treasure, Red Hook Road, Love and Other Impossible Pursuits, and Daughter’s Keeper, as well of the essay collection Bad Mother: A Chronicle of Maternal Crimes, Minor Calamaties, and Occasional Moments of Grace and the Mommy-Track Mystery series.
+She is the editor of Inside this Place, Not of It: Narratives from Women’s Prisons and the forthcoming Kingdom of Olives and Ash: Writers Confront the Occupation.
+She was a federal public defender and an adjunct professor at the UC Berkeley Law School where she developed and taught a course on the legal implications of the War on Drugs.
 She lives in Berkeley, California, with her husband, Michael Chabon, and their four children.

-Narda Zacchino is a journalist, writer, and editor.
-After graduating from UCLA, she worked at the Los Angeles Times for over thirty years, eventually serving as vice president and associate editor for the publication.
+Narda Zacchino is a journalist, writer and editor.
+She worked at the Los Angeles Times for over thirty years, eventually serving as vice president and associate editor.
 She has also been the deputy editor for the San Francisco Chronicle and served as a member of the Board of Directors for the International Women’s Media Foundation and Journalism and Women’s Symposium.
-Outside of journalism, Zacchino is the editor and author of numerous notable books and the founder of independent publisher Time Capsule Press.
-She is currently Heyday’s executive editor and a senior fellow at the USC Annenberg Center on Communication Leadership & Policy and continues to work as an independent writer and editor.
+She has co-launched a book publishing company, Time Capsule Press, which she serves as editor and publisher.
+In 1995, she co-created the ongoing Los Angeles Times Festival of Books, which draws more than 100,000 to the campus of the University of California on a weekend every April.
+She is currently Heyday’s executive editor and a senior fellow at the USC Annenberg Center on Communication Leadership & Policy, and continues to work as an independent writer and editor.
+Her most recent book California Comeback: How a “Failed State” Became a Model for the Nation came out in August of 2016.

 Jessica Zitter, MD, MPH, practices ICU and Palliative Care at the Highland Hospital in Oakland, California.
 She is the author of Extreme Measures: Finding a Better Path to the End of Life.
 Her essays and articles have appeared in the New York Times, The Atlantic, the Huffington Post, the Journal of the American Medical Association, and other publications.
 Her work is featured in the Oscar and Emmy-nominated short documentary, Extremis, now streaming on Netflix.
 She is a nationally recognized speaker on the topic of dying in America.